Jimmie's Guide to handling the Common Cold, especially THE COUGH

 Saline solutions and "snorting salt"

 You can't go wrong by gargling as often as possible with warm saline, and ocasionally "snorting" some to clear out the nose.
-Just put a bit of salt in your cupped hand, fill it with warm water, and breathe it gently up your nostrils.
+Just put a bit of salt in your cupped hand, stir a bit, fill it with warm water, and breathe it gently up your nostrils.
 Then expel it from your nostrils.
 This may take some getting used to!
 Your first attempt may make you feel like you did when you were a kid and accidently breathed in some swimming pool water.
 But once you are used to it, you will find that this procedure is excellent for all stages of a cold, and even for other times when your nose is partially stopped up, as for instance when you have been outside in dusty conditions, or after driving some distance on a busy smoggy freeway.
 Neti pot salt is fine-grained, as is Hain's large container.
 Thus it dissolves more easily.
 But the big container of Morton's Sea Salt works fine too.

 This is a "biggie"!
 Snorting salt up the nose can act as an antihistamine because it removes the irritating substances from the nose.
 It can also act as a decongestant and open up the airways.
 In both cases, the effects can last up to an hour or more, even longer during the latter stages of a cold.
 I recently managed a 3 day cold using this method (along with the Elderberry).